 All financial aid funds (excluding work-study funds) are first applied to the student's tuition/fee bill, then to any Housing charges (if applicable), and lastly to any miscellaneous fees owed to the University (if the form Authorization to Apply Financial Aid to All Charges has been signed and submitted.)
 When these charges are paid in full, the remainder of the financial aid award (if any) is refunded to the student in the form of a check or direct deposit.
 These funds may be used by the student at their discretion.

 Please be aware that Student Accounts no longer physically hands out checks to students.
 All checks will be mailed to the student's Primary Mailing address as listed on zzusis.
-The Office of Financial Aid and Scholarships highly recommends that students enroll in direct deposit.
+Student Financial Services highly recommends that students enroll in direct deposit.
 Please keep in mind that the funds are disbursed not by Financial Aid but by Student Accounts.
 Please contact them directly if you have any questions regarding your account, direct deposit, or check.

 Please note that Work-Study is not disbursed like other types of aid.
 Work-Study is disbursed through WSU Payroll in the form of paychecks from your employer.
 Typically, WSU issues payroll on the 10th and 25th of each month, although these dates can change.